General

 The ClauseBase platform makes use of Large Language Models (LLMs) in many different contexts, which are described on the next page.

-Service provider used: Microsoft (Azure)
+Service provider used: Microsoft (Azure) by default

 Microsoft is not in the business of developing of GPT, so can guarantee in very strong language that it does not reuse any customer data for improving either GPT or any of its own products, and does not share customer data with OpenAI.
 These confidentiality guarantees are similar to how Microsoft will never reuse a customer’s DOCX-files that are stored in its Office 365 cloud.